nannanguu/nannangu/index.md

 ## Projects

-### CNC Wind Tunnel Testing Platform
-- Independently developed a lightweight, CNC-controlled platform for aerodynamic testing
-- Enabled automated linear and angular adjustment of test objects using stepper motors
-- Designed for vibration resistance and low aerodynamic impact

 ### Oceallus – Underwater Camera System
 - Directed development of a modular, pressure-rated camera system for marine research